sayadinsaimu/HackerRank-Problem-Solving/README.md

 # HackerRank-Problem-Solving
-This repository contans the solutions of Java Problem Solving from the HackerRank website.
+This repository contans the solutions of Problem-Solving from HackerRank.